Gisburn Road, Barnoldswick, Colne, Lancashire

 A very late example of the Gothic Revival, perhaps more comparable to contemporary Nonconformist churches than Anglican ones.
 It is a design of some individuality, consistent in its detail and carried through with conviction, with rich and complete furnishings and decoration.

 Up until 1897 Catholics at Barnoldswick had to travel the seven miles to the chapel at Bentham Hall but in that year Fr Honore Marchel acquired a disused Methodist chapel in Westgate.
-This served as the Catholic Church until 1901 when the present spacious site, on the corner of Gisburn Road and Gisburn Street, was purchased and a temporary corrugated iron church erected.
+This served until 1901 when the present spacious site, on the corner of Gisburn Road and Gisburn Street, was purchased and a temporary corrugated iron church erected.
 Barnoldswick became an independent parish in 1907.
-The school was built in 1914 and in 1927 Charles Simpson of Edward Simpson & Son of Bradford was commissioned to design the present church which was erected in 1928-9.
+The school was built in 1914 and in 1927 Charles Simpson of Edward Simpson & Son of Bradford was commissioned to design the present church, which was built in 1928-9.

 Architect: Charles Simpson